mcp-shark/cli/README.md

   </p>
 </div>

-A command-line interface tool and library that automatically discovers MCP server capabilities (tools, resources, and prompts) and performs AI-powered security analysis.
+The official command-line interface for [Smart.mcpshark.sh](https://smart.mcpshark.sh) - a security scanning service for Model Context Protocol (MCP) servers.
+This CLI automatically discovers MCP server capabilities (tools, resources, and prompts) and submits them to Smart Scan for AI-powered security analysis.
 Perfect for CI/CD pipelines, automated security audits, and programmatic integration.

-## Features

-- **Automatic Discovery**: Automatically discovers tools, resources, and prompts from MCP servers
-- **Multiple Transports**: Supports stdio, HTTP/SSE, and WebSocket connections
-- **Flexible Output**: Human-readable tables or JSON for CI/CD pipelines
-- **Security Analysis**: AI-powered analysis of MCP server security risks
-- **Smart Agent Analysis**: Detect privilege escalation paths and agent-to-agent vulnerabilities
-- **CI/CD Ready**: Proper exit codes and JSON output for automation
-- **Verbose Logging**: Detailed debug output when needed
-- **Programmatic API**: Use as a library in your Node.js applications
-- **TypeScript Support**: Full TypeScript definitions included

 ## Table of Contents